sccn/sccn.github.io/others/The_first_decade_of_EEGLAB.md

 ![left\|150px](/assets/images/Eeglab09_load.png)

-EEGLAB loads the dataset and plots an ERP-image figure (it will also generate an error under Matlab 2020a because of axes settings incompatibility - remember this version is 20 years old!).
+EEGLAB loads the dataset and plots an ERP-image figure (it will also generate an error under MATLAB 2020a because of axes settings incompatibility - remember this version is 20 years old!).
 You may use <span style="color: brown">Plot → average</span> to pop up the plot below.

 ![left\|150px](/assets/images/eeglab09_plot.png)